-From the ones we took a look at, we favor the H.Versailtex 100% Blackout Shade Curtains, they offer a complete blackout at a reasonable price.
+We decided to test and review some of the best blackout curtains on the market.
+We favor the H.Versailtex 100% Blackout Shade Curtains, they offer a complete blackout at a reasonable price.
 If you’re trying to ensure that the set you get is perfect for your home, then let’s take a look and see what we can do when it comes time to find that ultimate set of light blackout curtains.

 Top 5 Light Blackout Curtains